Model Serving in Snowpark Container Services¶

 Inference server: The server that runs the model and serves predictions.
 The inference server can use multiple inference processes to fully utilize the node’s capabilities.
 Requests to the model are dispatched by admission control, which manages the incoming request queue to avoid out-of-memory conditions, rejecting clients when the server is overloaded.
 Today, Snowflake provides a simple and flexible Python-based inference server that can run inference for all types of models.
 Over time, Snowflake plans to offer inference servers optimized for specific model types.

 Model-specific Python environment: To reduce the latency of starting a model, which includes the time required to download dependencies and load the model, Snowflake builds a container that encapsulates the dependencies of the specific model.
-This may require an external access integration to allow the container build process to download the necessary dependencies using

 Service functions: To talk to the inference server from code running in a warehouse, Snowflake Model Serving builds functions that have the same signature as the model, but which instead call the inference server via the external function protocol.